junchenzhi/Awesome-LLM-Ensemble/README.md

 <div align=center>
 <img src="./fig/before.png" width="90%">

 Figure 3:  Summary analysis of the key attributes of ensemble-before-inference methods.
+(Please note that this table may not be fully updated to include all the papers listed below.)
 </div>